maxpr/ADA/project/README.md

 Is there a possibility to convert IDs from the dataset to Spotify URNs?

 # What did each group member did

+**Maximilian Rünz** = Data fetching from cluster, Descriptive Statistics, Feature Analysis, Genre mapping, Genre Dataframes, Genre Distribution, Website (HTML+JS), Text spelling corrections, Notebook cleanup
 **Max Premi** = Cluserting, Mapping to genre improving, Interactive Plot by genre, Some Data Cleaning, Analysis of Result for Feature Analysis, Text for DataStory